List of Altair: A Record of Battles characters: Röd Orm

 Eleanor is a 26-year-old (24 at the start of the series) female member of Röd Orm that often takes part of in Louis's more shady schemes.
-Mahmut encounters her numerous times while she was in Türkiye and gains a scar on her face during one of their clashes, causing her to form a grudge against him.
-After nearly getting killed by Mahmut and losing her right hand, she returns to the empire to help destroy Türkiye spies.
+Mahmut encounters her numerous times while she was in Turkey and gains a scar on her face during one of their clashes, causing her to form a grudge against him.
+After nearly getting killed by Mahmut and losing her right hand, she returns to the empire to help destroy Turkish spies.